jeffdruid/cheap-flight/README.md

     return False
 ```

+- Explanation: The code snippet above uses the requests.head() method to send a HEAD request to the URL and check the status code of the response.
+If the URL is invalid or the request fails, an exception is caught, and an appropriate error message is displayed.

 ### Inconsistent Link Status

 - Issue: The tool was not consistently determining the status of links, leading to inaccuracies in link validation.